ktraister/endless_waltz/docs/README.md

   - [WebApp](../endless_waltz/webapp/README.md)
   - [Messenger](https://github.com/ktraister/ew_messenger)

-Everything except RTL-Entropy lives in this repository and is written in GoLang.
+Everything except RTL-Entropy and Messenger live in this repository and is written in GoLang.
+EW_Messenger lives in ktraister/ew_messenger, and is written in GoLang.
 RTL-Entropy lives in ktraister/ew-rtl-entropy, and is written in C.

 For more information, read the individual READMEs for the appropriate service.